dvreeze/hibernate-experiments/README.md

 ## Runtime behavior analysis using the debugger

-Sometimes we would like to know in more detail what is happening at runtime, e.g. what the actual transactional boundaries are.
+Sometimes we would like to know in more detail what is happening at runtime, e.g. what the actual transactional boundaries are (provided the transaction is resource-local as opposed to a JTA transaction).
 One way to find out is by using the debugger, and set breakpoints at locations where an `EntityManager` or `EntityAgent` is present, and analyze Java expressions at those breakpoints such as:

 ```
 entityManager.unwrap(org.hibernate.Session.class)